ralisv/Notes-from-Statistics-I-MB151/README.md

 #### Practical example

-A sniper has got a 0.8 probability of hitting a target.
+A sniper has got a 0.8 probability of hitting a target and 15 bullets.
 There are 15 different targets.
 What is the probability that he will hit at least 14 of them?

 $$
 \mathcal{P}(x \geq 14) = \mathcal{P}(x = 14) + \mathcal{P}(x = 15) = \(\binom{15}{14}\) 0.8^{14} 0.2^{1} + \(\binom{15}{15}\) 0.8^{15} 0.2^{0} = 0.1319 + 0.0352 = 0.1671